paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (a), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, known as the Federal Land Policy and Management Act of 1976.
+2743, known as the Federal Land Policy and Management Act of 1976.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 In subsec. (b), “[section 1110 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1110&num=0&edition=prelim)” substituted for “section 607 of the Congressional Budget Act of 1974 [[31 U.S.C.
 11c](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section11c&num=0&edition=prelim)]” on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.